openEOPlatform/documentation/getting-started/python/index.md

 ### Processes

-Processes in openEO are operations that can be applied on (EO) data (e.g calculate the mean of an array, or mask out observations outside a given polygon) The output of one process can be used as the input of another process, and by doing so, multiple processes can be connected that way in a larger "process graph": a new (user-defined) processes that implements a certain algorithm.
+Processes in openEO are operations that can be applied on (EO) data (e.g. calculate the mean of an array, or mask out observations outside a given polygon).
+The output of one process can be used as the input of another process, and by doing so, multiple processes can be connected that way in a larger "process graph": a new (user-defined) processes that implements a certain algorithm.